William Smith (Virginia governor): Career

-Smith was admitted to the bar and commenced practice in Culpeper, Culpeper County, Virginia, in 1818.
+Smith was admitted to the bar and commenced practice in Culpeper, Virginia, in 1818.
 About a decade later, in 1827, Smith established a line of United States mail and passenger post coaches through Virginia, then expanded the business into the Carolinas and Georgia in 1831.
 It was in this role that he received his nickname.
 Given a contract by the administration of President Andrew Jackson to deliver mail between Washington, D.C., and Milledgeville, Georgia (then the state capital), Smith extended it with numerous spur routes, generating extra fees.
 During an investigation of the Post Office Department, Smith's extra fees were publicized by U.S. Senator Benjamin W. Leigh.
 Smith became known as "Extra Billy" in both the Northern and Southern United States.

-Smith enslaved ten people in the 1840 census.
+Smith owned ten enslaved people in the 1840 census.

 Interested in politics and a Democrat, Smith won election to the Senate of Virginia from the Piedmont district consisting of Culpeper, Madison, Orange, Rappahannock and Greene counties, and served from 1836 to 1841.
 He resigned during his second term, having successfully contested the election of Linn Banks to the Twenty-seventh Congress.
 Thus Smith served one term, from March 4, 1841, to March 3, 1843, but failed to win reelection in 1842 to the Twenty-eighth Congress.
 He then moved to Fauquier County.

 Elected by legislators as Governor of Virginia in 1845, Smith served from 1846 to 1849, during the Mexican–American War, but failed to earn legislative approval necessary for election to the United States Senate during that period.
 As his gubernatorial term ended and consecutive terms were forbidden, Smith moved to California in April 1849 after the California Gold Rush and was president of the first Democratic state convention in 1850.
 Smith soon returned to Virginia and in December 1852 was elected to the Thirty-third Congress and to the three succeeding Congresses (March 4, 1853 – March 3, 1861).
 Although chosen for the Confederate States Congress, he resigned in 1862 in favor of military service.
 He was again elected governor in 1863 (this time by popular election in Confederate-held territory) and served until the end of the war.